Common tangents to convex bodies: Proof of Theorem

+where $\qq'$ and $\bb'$ are the projections of $\qq$ and $\bb$ respectively under $\projection_{\ba,\sH}$.
+It follows that $\bb'$ is a witness for the visibility(or covisibility) of $\bigcup_J \cC'_j$.
+Furthermore, by assumption the set of such $\bb$ had a non empty interior, so the image also have a nonempty interior. \end{enumerate}

+Finally, by the first part of Proposition \ref{prop:projection} the map $\projection_{\ba,\sH}$ is an homeomorphism on the boundary.
+This homeomorphism restritcs to an homeomorphism between each set of colors and thus between the rainbow sets. \end{proof} The second condition in Definition \ref{def:coloring} is used to ensure that $\ba$ can be chosen to be generic which is an important hypothesis of the Theorem \ref{thm:key} that we use in Proposition \ref{prop:projection}.

-\begin{remark} The point $\pp$ required in the above proof can be constructed as follows.
-Each facet of $\sP$ is the intersection of an affine linear hyperplane $\{\xx\in\Rr^d~:~\langle \ba,\xx\rangle=b\}$ with $\sP$.
-Furthermore we can assume that $\langle \ba,\xx\rangle\leq b$ for all points in $\sP$.
-A point $\pp$ outside of $\sP$ that sees only the facets of color $m$ is characterized by the following linear strict inequalities: \begin{itemize} \item $\langle \ba,\pp\rangle< b$ if the corresponding facet is not of color $m$. \item $\langle \ba,\pp\rangle> b$ if the corresponding facet is of color $m$. \end{itemize} To find such $\pp$ we need to find a solution of a system of linear inequalities.
+\begin{remark} In the case where each convex body is a polytope we can find a projection center $\ba$ as follows: Continuing with Remark \ref{rem:polytopes}, the polar $\sQ$ is a polytope.
+Each facet of $\sQ$ has an assigned color in $[m]$ and it is the intersection of an affine linear hyperplane $\{\xx\in\Rr^d~:~\langle \uu,\xx\rangle=b\}$ with $\sP$.
+We can assume that $\langle \uu,\xx\rangle\leq b$ for all points in $\sP$.
+A point $\ba$ outside of $\sQ$ that sees only the facets of color $m$ is characterized by the following finite linear strict inequalities: \begin{itemize} \item $\langle \uu,\ba\rangle< b$ if the corresponding facet is not of color $m$. \item $\langle \uu,\ba\rangle> b$ if the corresponding facet is of color $m$. \end{itemize} To find such $\ba$ we need to find a solution of a finite system of linear inequalities.
 This problem is equivalent to solving a linear program \cite[Theorem 10.4]{schrijver1998theory}, so it can be solved efficiently using the simplex method or any other linear programming algorithm. \end{remark}